Skip to main content

 Principles

-The following are definitions of Diversity, Equity, and Inclusivity embraced by the WVU Department of Physics and Astronomy (from IndependentSector.org):
+The following are definitions of diversity, equity, and inclusion embraced by the Department of Physics and Astronomy:

-Diversity: all the ways in which people differ; often used in reference to race, ethnicity, and gender, but also includes age, national origin, religion, disability, sexual orientation, socioeconomic status, education, marital status, language, and physical appearance.
-Perhaps also: diversity of thought: ideas, perspectives, and values.
+Diversity includes all the ways in which people differ, encompassing the different characteristics that make one individual or group different from another.
+While diversity is often used in reference to race, ethnicity, and gender, we embrace a broader definition of diversity that also includes age, national origin, religion, disability, sexual orientation, socioeconomic status, education, marital status, language, and physical appearance.
+Our definition also includes diversity of thought: ideas, perspectives, and values.
+We also recognize that individuals affiliate with multiple identities.

 What do I need to know if I have a DEI/Title IX concern or issue?

 • Most importantly, help is available to you.
-After reading this section, please see the section below for a number of options for obtaining help.
+After reading this section, please see the next section to see various options for obtaining help.

-• If you would like to talk to someone about your concern or issue, note that everyone in the department is a “mandatory reporter.”
-This means that if anyone sees or comes to know about something that is a violation of the university’s Title IX policy, that person is required to file a report with the WVU Title IX office.
+• If you would like to talk to someone about your concern or issue, note that everyone in the Department is a mandatory reporter.
+This means that if anyone sees or comes to know something that is a violation of the university's Title IX policy, that person is required to file a report with the WVU Title IX Office.

-• This means that if your issue is about a Title IX violation and you talk to someone about it, they are required to file a report.
-If this is not something you want, you have options.
+• In other words, if your issues is about a Title IX violation and you talk to someone about it, they are required to file a report.
+You do have options:

-• There are people to talk to outside the department that are not mandatory reporters (see the next section).
+• There are people to talk to outside of the Department who are not mandatory reporters (see next section).

-• You can talk to someone in the department knowing they have to file a report.
-Once the report is filed, you can choose to pursue an investigation or not – you are not required to pursue a Title IX investigation just because a report is filed.
+• You can talk to someone in the Department knowing they have to file a report.
+Once the report has been filed, you can choose to pursue an investigation or not.
+You are not required to pursue a Title IX investigation just because a report is filed.

-• You can talk to people in the department (note, everyone in the department is a “mandatory reporter”; see previous section):
+• You can talk to people in the Department (note, everyone in the department is a mandatory reporter - see previous section for more information).
+Examples include:

 • A trusted friend or colleague